 Looking to dig up some dinner?
 Bring your muck boots and permits, check the tides and get out on the flats, because clamming is big here, as are crabbing and saltwater fishing.
 Your inner child may be so happy at Tolmie, you could end up wiping ice cream smears off your own face.

 Park features Tolmie State Park is a 154-acre, marine day-use park with 1,800 feet of saltwater shoreline on Puget Sound.

 The park offers a variety of beach activities and an underwater park that contains an artificial reef built in cooperation with scuba divers.
 Tolmie also features a saltwater marsh and abundant wildlife.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 The park provides two kitchen shelters with electricity, plus 11 sheltered and 20 unsheltered picnic tables.
 Kitchen shelters include picnic tables, water, sinks, and grills.
 Both kitchen shelters can accommodate up to 50 guests.
 Due to limited parking, only one shelter may be reserved at a time.
 Early reservations are recommended.
 Visitors are encouraged to carpool.
-To reserve a kitchen shelter, call the park at (360) 456-6464.
+To reserve the lower kitchen shelter, which is enclosed, call 1-888-CAMPOUT or reserve online.

 Displays on the beach and in the upper picnic areas describe the evolution / ecology of the shoreline and the history of the park.